 Can I still switch broadband, and how long will it take?

-Update 20/05/20: Openreach has announced that it is resuming normal service and engineers can now enter homes for installations.
+Update 11/01/21: Broadband installations are mostly continuing as normal during the third lockdown.
+Engineers can still enter homes for installations.
 They will be obeying social distancing and taking precautions.

 The vast majority of customers will not need an engineer and can get broadband without anyone entering their home.
 If you are looking to switch, you can start by using the postcode checker below to see what's available in your area: